How to Stop Romanticizing Alcohol

 Our booze-soaked society has become so accustomed to dulling our senses and confusing ourselves until virtually any situation becomes “fun” (tolerable/muted/seen through beer goggles).

 Personally, I’d rather cook a delicious meal and watch a good movie.
-Go on a hike, or see a comedy show, than struggle to hear a drunk story I’ve already heard over loud music.
+Go on a hike, or see a comedy show, then struggle to hear a drunk story I’ve already heard over loud music.
 And, isn’t that truly what most alcohol-filled events consist of?

 Know this: You can go to hockey games sober.
 You can go to concerts sober.
-You can go to parties sober, BBQs, camping, lakes, birthdays.
+You can go to parties sober, BBQs, camping, lakes, and birthdays.
 Anything can be done without alcohol.
 You can even go out and have a drink, sober!

 And chances are, the experience will end up way better than if you spent the whole time drinking.
 Trust me, I’ve done 10 years of research for you.